alanmels/shortcut/README.md

 2) Go to **Configuration > User accounts > Permissions** (`admin/config/people/permissions#module-admin_bar`)
-and give authenticated (or any other) role the `Access administration bar` permission, clear cache and the new `My shortcuts` menu item will appear on the admin bar.
+and give authenticated (or any other) role the `Access administration bar` permission, clear cache and the new `Shortcuts` menu item will appear on the admin bar.

 Troubleshooting